-UK seeks to end 'direct' authority of EU court
+UK seeks to end 'direct' rule of EU court

 The statement said there was “no precedent” for ECJ authority over a non-EU country.

-But it listed other forms of tribunals as potential models instead of the ECJ.
+But it listed other forms of dispute settlement tribunal as potential models instead of the ECJ.

-These included the World Trade Organisation, the dispute settlement court in the Canada-EU trade treaty, and the court that governs EFTA, a European free trade club.
+These included the World Trade Organisation, a court in the Canada-EU trade treaty, and the tribunal that governed EFTA, a European free trade club.

+Speaking to the BBC on Wednesday, Britain's deputy justice chief Dominic Raab said the “most likely” model would be a special Brexit arbitrator that involved EU and UK appointees.

-The British statement said different types of tribunal could be used in different legal areas.
+The British government said different types of court could be used in different legal areas.

-The dispute settlement tribunals would be needed to govern issues as diverse as bilateral trade and EU and UK citizens’ rights.
+The tribunals would govern issues as diverse as bilateral trade and EU and UK citizens’ rights.

-But the British government noted that in the international arena “the exact form of enforcement and dispute resolution is often tailored to the content of the agreement and varies across different issues such as trade or security”.
+The British statement noted that in the international arena “the exact form of enforcement and dispute resolution is often tailored to the content of the agreement and varies across different issues such as trade or security”.

 Wednesday’s paper will be the latest in a series of British publications of Brexit proposals.